Guiding our Work

 + REDUCING THE COST TO BUILD AFFORDABLE HOUSING

-- Identify opportunities that could help to lower the cost to develop affordable homes through reforms that shorten entitlement processing times, create more certainty, and reduce unnecessary or duplicative regulatory barriers.
+- Identify opportunities that could help to lower the cost to develop affordable homes through reforms that shorten entitlement processing times, reduce or defer fees, reduce parking requirements, create more certainty, and reduce unnecessary or duplicative regulatory barriers.

 - Seek opportunities to reduce the cost of land associated with developing affordable housing.
 This could include programs to promote land donations, utilization of land banking, public land set-asides, land trusts and programs for lease or below market sale of public lands.